flanksource/docs/docs/config-db/concepts/mask.md

 | `jsonpath` | Specify JSONPath expression for the fields                                                                          | `string`                        | `true`   |
 | `value`    | Value can be a name of a hash function or just a string.
 See [supported hash functions](#supported-hash-functions). | `string`                        | `true`   |

-As an example let's take the following configuration file for `config-db`
+As an example let's take the following configuration file for `Config DB`

 ```yaml
 file: